top of page

 Luftwaffe Kopfhaube (aviator's cap) without microphone and headphones – WWII

-Features of the "silent" Kopfhaube
+Characteristics of the "silent" Kopfhaube

 Usage

-a must for every luftwaffe collector.
+A must for every Luftwaffe collector.

-Luftwaffe kopfhaube
+Luftwaffe hood

 SKU: 009